TheUnlocked/Necode/README.md

 #### Necode Websocket Server

 Necode also has a required websocket server, which can be built with `wsserver:build`.
-This cannot be hosted on Vercel, and should be run on a server somewhere. `pm2` is a decent option.
+This cannot be hosted on Vercel, and should be run on a server somewhere. [`pm2`](https://pm2.keymetrics.io/) is a decent option for daemonizing it.
 It will also require a copy of the `.env` file in your working directory (`process.cwd()`), which may or may not be the same directory that the build is contained in.

 ## First-Time Setup